 Prior to joining Labaton Sucharow, Francis was a Litigation Associate at a national law firm primarily focused on securities and consumer class action litigation.
 Francis has represented institutional and individual clients in federal and state court across the country in class action securities litigation and shareholder disputes, along with a variety of commercial litigation matters.
 He assisted in the prosecution of several matters, including Kiken v.
 Lumber Liquidators Holdings, Inc. ($42 million recovery); Hayes v.
 MagnaChip Semiconductor Corp. ($23.5 million recovery); and In re Galena Biopharma, Inc. Securities Litigation ($20 million recovery).

-Francis received his J.D., magna cum laude, from New York Law School, where he was named a John Marshall Harlan Scholar, and received a Public Service Certificate.
+Francis earned his Juris Doctor, magna cum laude, from New York Law School, where he was named a John Marshall Harlan Scholar, and received a Public Service Certificate.
 When he wasn’t studying, Francis served as Associate Managing Editor of the New York Law School Law Review and worked in the Urban Law Clinic.
-He earned his B.A. from the University of Notre Dame.
+He earned his bachelor's degree from the University of Notre Dame.

 2009, New York